akashdip2001/freecad_app/README.md

 ![webapp dev (5)](https://github.com/akashdip2001/freecad_app/assets/81384987/7dd4bb0e-4821-4e26-be0b-a5034561bdcb)
 ![akashdip Mahapatra 4](https://github.com/akashdip2001/freecad_app/assets/81384987/9c663d1a-3a53-4d47-bdd8-a933bc26001d)

-# Update - New app
+# Update - New app (16/01/24)
+# This app finnaly not work
+# The <scripts> run in the app - But the Web-page not appears - Complete Black

 i select language "java" and minimum sdk "API 29 android 10"